-The members of the Academy Trust shall comprise the signatories to the Memorandum, 1 person appointed by the Secretary of State, in the event that the Secretary of State appoints a person for this purpose, the Chairman of the Governors and any person appointed under Article 16
+The members of the Academy Trust shall comprise the signatories to the Memorandum, 1 person appointed by the Secretary of State, in the event that the Secretary of State appoints a person for this purpose, the Chairman of the Governors and any person appointed under Article 12

 The number of Governors shall be not less than 3, but shall not be subject to a maximum.
 The first Governors shall be those named in the initial Memorandum.
-The Academy Trust shall have the following Governors, up to 11 Governors, 2 Staff Governors, 1 LA Governor, 4 parent Governors, the Principal, any Additional Governors if appointed under Article 62,62A or 68A, and any Further Governors if appointed under Article 63 or Article 68A.
+The Academy Trust shall have the following Governors, up to 5 Governors appointed under Article 50, up to 4 Staff Governors, a minimum of 2 and up to 5 parent Governors, the Headteacher, any Additional Governors if appointed under Article 62,62A or 68A, and any Further Governors if appointed under Article 63 or Article 68A.
 The Academy may also have up to 3 Co-opted Governors, a person who is appointed to be a governor by being co-opted by Governors who have not themselves been so appointed.
-The Governors may not co-opt an employee of the Academy Trust as a Co-opted Governor if the number of Governors who are employed by the Academy Trust would thereby exceed one third of the total number of Governors (including the Principal)
+The Governors may not co-opt an employee of the Academy Trust as a Co-opted Governor if the number of Governors who are employed by the Academy Trust would thereby exceed one third of the total number of Governors (including the Headeacher)